Our mission and approach

-In the past decades, there has been a sharp increase in weather-related disasters.
-Climate change is aggravating these risks.
+In recent decades, there has been a sharp increase in weather-related disasters, and climate change is aggravating these risks.
 There is an urgent need to better manage the rising risk of extreme-weather events through better early-warning, better disaster relief and risk reduction, and climate-smart programmes for health and care, water and sanitation, and food security.

-Our approach, working at the intersection of science, policy, and practice, is lined out in our strategic plan for 2012–15.
+Our approach, working at the intersection of science, policy, and practice, is detailed in our Strategy 2017–20.